m1h43l/citest/README.md

 - STOMPPARSE - buiding a frame from its serialized state
 - STOMPUTIL - utility procedures

-Using this STOMP client starts with the main module.
-A client instance has to be created with the `stomp_create` procedure which returns a handle which is used on every later call.
+Using this STOMP client starts with creating a client instance with the `stomp_create` procedure which returns a handle which is used on every later call.

     client = stomp_create('localhost' : 61613);